Updated on 2025-06-24 GMT+08:00

 Figure 1 IoTDA instance lifecycle

-The system will deduct fees for pay-per-use resources at the end of each billing cycle.
-If your account goes into arrears, we will notify you by email, SMS, or in-app message.
+• The system deducts fees from your account balance for pay-per-use resources at the end of each billing cycle.
+When your account is in arrears, you will be notified by email, SMS, and internal message.

-If your account is insufficient to pay your amount, your account goes into arrears.
+• If your account is insufficient to pay your amount, your account goes into arrears.
 However, your resources will not be stopped immediately; instead, they enter the grace period.
-You will need to pay for the fees incurred during the grace period, which you can see on the Billing & Costs > Billing Center > Overview page of the Huawei Cloud console.
+You are still responsible for fees incurred during the grace period.
+You can view the charges on the Billing Center > Overview page and pay any past due balances as needed.
 Huawei Cloud will automatically deduct this amount when you top up.